Why Workers’ Compensation Insurance Is Important

 Accident or Injury

-Description: Workers’ Compensation Insurance can help cover medical costs and lost wages if an employee is injured while on the job.
+Description: Workers’ compensation insurance can help cover medical costs and some lost wages for injured workers.

 Example: An employee slips while walking down a flight of stairs at work and injures his back.
 He is unable to work for a week and needs to go to a physical therapist for several months.

 Description: Working conditions may expose employees to harmful chemicals or allergens that can lead to illness.
-If an employee becomes ill due to a work-related incident or condition, Workers’ Comp Insurance can help provide benefits to the employee.
+If an employee becomes ill due to a work-related incident or condition, workers’ comp insurance can help provide benefits to the employees.

 Example: An employee is accidentally exposed to harsh chemicals while working in a factory.
 These chemicals cause respiratory illness and the employee is unable to work for several weeks while she recovers.

 Description: Not all work-related injuries happen in one isolated incident.
 Repetitive injuries can take months or years to develop.
-Workers’ Comp Insurance can help provide benefits to employees while they receive treatment and recover.
+Workers’ comp insurance coverage can help provide benefits to employees while they receive treatment and recover.

-Example: A clerk at an accounting house develops carpal tunnel pain as a result of repetitive computer data entry work.
+Example: A clerk at an accounting firm develops carpal tunnel pain as a result of repetitive computer data entry work.
 This happens over the course of several years.

 Description: Some work injuries are so severe that employees may never be able to return to work.
-In some cases, they may be able to return to work but not to the same capacity they worked prior to their injury.
-Workers’ Comp can provide benefits to pay for medical bills and lost wages for disabled employees.
+In some cases, they may be able to return to work, but not in the same capacity.
+Workers’ compensation coverage can provide benefits to pay for medical bills and some lost wages for disabled employees.